top of page

 1975 – 1980: Senior Scientist, Office of Nuclear Material Safety and Safeguards,U.S. Nuclear Regulatory Commission

-1973 – 1975: Head, X-ray Diffraction and Atomic Absorption Laboratory, Hoechst Celanese Corporation
+1973 – 1975: Head, X-ray Diffraction and Atomic Absorption Laboratory, Celanese Corporation

 1971 – 1972: Research Assistant, Analytical Chemistry Division, U.S. Naval Research Laboratory